Why Implants Are Better Than Dentures

-A dental implant is a small titanium screw that simulates the root of a missing tooth.
-Topping the titanium root is a restoration such as a dental crown that has the appearance of a natural tooth and restores functionality to your bite.
+A dental implant is a small titanium or zirconia screw that replaces the root of a missing tooth.
+Topping the artificial root is a restoration such as a dental crown that has the appearance of a natural tooth and restores functionality to your bite.

-Although dental implants are a durable and aesthetically pleasing option for replacing missing teeth, they are not for everyone.
-A consultation with skilled dental implant dentist of Columbus, Ohio cosmetic dentist Dr. Michael Firouzian can determine if dental implants are the best solution for you.
+Although dental implants are a durable and aesthetically-pleasing option for replacing missing teeth, they are not for everyone.
+A consultation with a skilled dental implant dentist of Columbus, Ohio cosmetic dentist Dr. Michael Firouzian can determine if dental implants are the best solution for you.
 Dr. Firouzian may prescribe a specialized x-ray that will also confirm the health of your bone and determine treatment success.

 Most adults who are in good general health and have sufficient jaw bone structure are viable candidates for dental implants.